HayatoKato/mdkn-ios/README.md

 1. Create Your Branch

-    When you do new feature development, you create a new branch off the master branch. git checkout -b feature/my_new_branch
+    When you do new feature development, you create a new branch off the master branch:

+        git checkout -b feature/my_new_branch

-    When you fix bug or modify specification, you create a hotfix branch off the master branch. git checkout -b hotfix/my_new_branch
+    When you fix bug or modify specification, you create a hotfix branch off the master branch:

+        git checkout -b hotfix/my_new_branch

 2. Update Your Branch